jaimevalero/redmine-ops/README.md

 > ⚠️ **WARNING: Please note that this module is dependent on the custom fields in an specific Redmine instance, and therefore, it is not a general-purpose module.**

+## Architecture (for non-developers)

+Our module, known as redmine_ops is built around two main components:

+ - RedmineProcessor

+ - RedmineIssueModel

+### RedmineProcessor

+Think of [`RedmineProcessor`](redmine_ops/RedmineProcessor.py) as the manager of the operation.
+It takes in Excel files, reads the data, and prepares it to be sent to Redmine, our issue tracking system.
+It's like a translator, converting the information from the Excel file into a format that Redmine can understand.

+### RedmineIssueModel

+On the other hand, [`RedmineIssueModel`](redmine_ops/RedmineIssueModel.py) is like the blueprint for each individual issue that we're going to create in Redmine.
+It ensures that all the necessary information for an issue is present and correctly formatted.

 ## Required Fields in Excel File
 The Excel file should contain the following fields, which correspond to the attributes of the Pydantic model: